30 Australian Clothing Brands Our Editors Love – and New Styles To Shop for Summer

 Our pick

-Material: viscose and cotton | Size range: XXS–XL | Perfect for: Going out
+Material: 100 per cent cotton | Size range: 4–16 | Perfect for: summer days

 Alemais

 Bold, colourful prints run rampant through Lesleigh Jermanus’s ethereal collections at Alemais.
-Launched in 2020, the label has quickly won over a loyal fanbase – it also recieved the 2022 Melbourne Fashion Festival National Designer Award.
+Launched in 2020, the label has quickly won over a loyal fanbase – it also received the 2022 Melbourne Fashion Festival National Designer Award.
 Instantly recognisable silhouettes are adorned with unique patterns and illustrated motifs – flowers, shells, chess pieces, spades and cacti have all appeared in recent seasons.

 Price range: $145–$1500